evosecurity/EvoLinuxAgent-Public/README.md

 ### Installing

 To install, simply copy the built shared object into your system's shared library directory.
-In this example, we are using an x86 machine.
-Keep in mind that the directory name might change depending on your architecture, but it will be in the same relative location.
+Presently, the module will only compile on x86_64 machines.

 ```shell
 sudo cp build/libevo_commonlogin.so /lib/x86_64-linux-gnu/pam_evo_common.so